coverclock/com-diag-obelisk/README.md

 Obelisk is my excuse to learn how to use the NIST WWVB radio time signal.
 Obelisk, a.k.a.
 O-3, consists of a small library and an application.
 The application runs on a Raspberry Pi.
-It decodes the amplitude-modulated pulse-duration-encoded binary-coded-decimal data stream from a SYM-RFT-60 radio receiver.
-WWVB is a 60KHz long-wave transmitter near Fort Collins Colorado.
+It decodes the amplitude-modulated (AM) pulse-duration-encoded binary-coded-decimal (BCD) data stream from a SYM-RFT-60 radio receiver.
+WWVB is a 60KHz transmitter near Fort Collins Colorado.
 The facility is managed by the U.S. National Institute of Standards and Technology.
 WWVB transmits the current time every minute.
 This time is disciplined by atomic clocks